 With a strong focus on individual progress and artistic growth that is rooted in communication, the Summer Academy fosters a truly unique, immersive musical environment.
 Integrated into the curriculum are classes in Music Theory and Ear-Training, Dalcroze Eurhythmics, Improvisation, and Public Speaking & Acting.
 Whereas many festivals reserve this kind of rigorous environment for older, already accomplished musicians, the Summer Academy provides this opportunity for young developing musicians at the early advanced & advanced levels.
 All days are pre-structured to allow a targeted focus on the technical mastery of their instrument.
 Through the guidance of faculty who provide the necessary tools to discover, foster, and realize their own artistic potential, our students are constantly instilled with discipline, accountability, perseverance, and an unmatched standard of excellence.

-We believe that these opportunities should be made accessible to all qualified students, which is why it is our goal to provide the necessary assistance to deserving students who otherwise would be limited by their families’ financial situations.
-We are proud to say that we were able to offer financial aid to over 60% of our students in 2017 and 100% in 2018.
+We believe that these opportunities should be made accessible to all qualified students, which is why it is our goal to provide the necessary financial assistance to deserving students who would otherwise be limited by their families’ economic situations.
+We are proud to say that we were able to offer financial aid and merit scholarships to over 60% of our students in 2017 and 100% in 2018.

 Outreach and More

-While the Festival officially takes place during our summer residency, throughout the remainder of the year the Festival Co-founders and Faculty Artists participate in many outreach performances, school visits, and guest workshops & masterclasses in the Black Hills and around the country.
+While the Festival officially takes place during our summer residency, throughout the remainder of the year the Festival co-founders and faculty participate in many community outreach performances, school workshops, and guest masterclasses in the Black Hills and around the country.